Harlan York: Education

-York attended Choate Rosemary Hall and The State University of New York at Albany, both on scholarship.
+York attended Choate Rosemary Hall and University at Albany, SUNY, both on scholarship.
 He was admitted to the New Jersey and Connecticut State Bars as well as the United States Supreme Court, after earning his Juris Doctor from the Tulane University School of Law.

 His work was featured by Choate Rosemary Hall in its alumni magazine in 2012.

 York studied Kyokushin Karate as a youth, competed in amateur wrestling as a teenager and trained in Brazilian Jiu-Jitsu as an adult.
 He was certified as a women's self-defense instructor by Steve Kardian, internationally regarded security and safety expert.

 York resides in Bergen County, New Jersey, with his wife, daughter and son.